Westinghouse Combustion Turbine Systems Division: Dow Chemical's early venture into gas turbines

 The first five production W501 engines were installed from 1968 to 1971 to supply power and steam at Dow Chemical facilities in Texas and Louisiana.
 The fact that Dow had previously installed four W301 units at its Texas Division, Freeport, TX, was key to their decision to go ahead with the follow-on orders for the larger W501 units.

 In fact, the prototype supercharged W301 installed at Freeport, TX in 1965 was Dow's first venture into gas turbines for on-site power generation, and Westinghouse remained a major supplier of Dow's gas turbines for years to come.

-The first W501A installed by Dow Chemical at its Freeport, TX, complex in 1968 (photo) was supercharged to enhance performance and available exhaust energy.
+The first W501A installed by Dow Chemical at its Freeport, TX, complex in 1968 was supercharged to enhance performance and available exhaust energy.
 Small "helper" steam turbine, coupled to generator was used for starting the gas turbine.
 In early applications, Dow typically used gas turbine exhaust as pre-heated "air" for fully fired boilers.
 Supercharging fans provided flow to boilers (via bypass duct) in event of gas turbine outage.